We are heading into the 4th game of the season with a record of 3 – 0! WHAT????

 In a small bowl, whisk the olive oil, remaining 2 tablespoons of vinegar, Dijon mustard, kosher salt and pepper.

 Drizzle the dressing over the potato mixture and gently toss.
-Add the sliced onion and minced herbs and toss again.
+Add the chopped onion and minced herbs and toss again.
 Season with more salt and pepper to taste.
 Serve warm, at room temperature, or chilled.
 Keeps in the refrigerator for 3-4 days.
+It actually gets better and better each day!

 WHITE CHOCOLATE MACADAMIA NUT CUPCAKES WITH WHITE CHOCOLATE BUTTERCREAM FROSTING